-A resident of Flatland is given an enormous number of indistinguishable 1×1 square bricks for his birthday.
+A resident of Flatland (see Flatland: A Romance of Many Dimensions, Edwin A. Abbott 1884) is given an enormous number of indistinguishable 1×1 square bricks for his birthday.
 How many ways can he make a 'T' shape, using at least one brick for the vertical section and at least two bricks for the horizontal section?